-5 Ways To Beat Blisters On The Tops Of Your Toes
+5 Ways To Beat Blisters On Tops Of Toes

-Clawed toes and hammertoes make the toe joints sit up higher and are more susceptible to blisters on top of toes.
-This can be a structural thing - the toes are fixed in this position.
-Or it can be a functional thing - the toes are perfectly able to straighten, but when you walk and run, they bend over.
+Blisters on tops of toes usually occur on bent toes, or from a bent toe posture.
+Clawed toes and hammertoes make the toe joints sit up higher.
+As a result, this makes them more susceptible to blisters on top of toes.
+This can be a structural thing – the toes are fixed in this position.
+Or it can be a functional thing – the toes are perfectly able to straighten, but when you walk and run, they bend over.

-Whether structural or functional, there are 5 ways you can stop these blisters from forming.
+Whether structural or functional, there are 5 ways you can stop getting these blisters from forming on the tops of your toes.

 1. Shoe toe box depth